mattpoggi/mono-uncertainty/README.md

 &   0.044  &   0.012  &   2.864  &   0.412  &   0.056  &   0.022  \\
 ```
 Minor changes can occur with different versions of the python packages (not greater than 0.01)

+#### Minor differences from the paper
+* Results from Drop models fluctuate
+* RMSE for Monodepth2 (S) is 3.868 (Table 2 says 3.942, that is a wrong copy-paste from Table 1)
+* The original Monodepth2-Snap (MS) weights went lost :sob: we provide new weights giving almost identical results

 ## Contacts
 m [dot] poggi [at] unibo [dot] it